RaymondCerneyTech/Bookshelf/README.md

 Selection rate matches accuracy_when_gold_present; pick-then-answer does not improve selection in this regime and can lower gold_last.

+Matched s5q24 run (same_key, k=4, shuffle): pick-then-answer on/off are identical.
+Both show selection_rate 1.0 and accuracy_when_gold_present 0.975, so the prompt trick adds no benefit in this easier regime.

 Reranker baseline (same_key, k=4, shuffle, s3q16):